HOW WOULD YOU DESCRIBE YOUR MISSION?

 My mission is to make Guwahati one of the most Bicycle loving cities in the world.
 I would love to see people across all walks of life in Guwahati prefer to use Bicycle as their primary mode of transportation for commuting within the city, use the bicycle to tour & explore the countryside, use the bicycle as way to get & stay fit and also use cycling as a fun recreational activity.

 WHAT ARE THE OBSTACLES AND CHALLENGES YOU’RE FACING IN YOUR CITY?

 India is a developing country and the obstacles are similar all over the country.
-Here I will state two of the major ones:
+Two of the major obstacles are:

-Cycling infrastructure even though has been given some importance and developed in some bigger cities across the results have been not satisfactory.
+→ Infrastructure – Huge investments have been made in the last two decades to develop infrastructure all across the county but the focus has been more to move vehicles rather than people.
+Even though Cycling infrastructure has been given some importance and developed in some bigger cities, there has not been enough action.
 In almost all the cities across the country it has been observed that cycling lanes have been encroached upon by street vendors, parked vehicles or simply damaged.
-It has also been observed that cycling lanes are non contiguous and have been made hap-hazardly.
+It has also been observed that cycling lanes are illogical and have been made haphazardly.

 → To help prepare an online repository of cyclists in Guwahati to be maintained by the local authorities: all government policy interventions need a database or numbers to work on.
 In this case if we want the authorities to create cycling infrastructure then we will need to have numbers to justify the investments.
 The city at present does not have any data regarding the number of people using cycles as a result of which no policy has been formulated for the cyclists.
 Even though there is an old system of marking cycles in the city it is hardly implemented and hardly known about.
 A digital and online system will be an easy way to keep track of the number of cyclists.